KarolDuracz/scratchpad/bootloader_x86/Processors from 2024 - datasheets/README.md

 <br />
 But this is current chip.
  <br /><br />
 Today we benefit from the invention and decades of development of these technologies.
-But we must remember the fathers and pioneers.
+But we must remember the fathers and pioneers these inventions.
 ![dump](https://www.chiphistory.org/chc_upload/content/jpg/7/1499078871/1499078871.jpeg)
 <i>Picture from site : https://www.chiphistory.org/integrated-circuit-invention-history-1958 </i>